List of Molly Moon characters: Edna

 Edna (surname unknown) is a mean, grumpy older woman.
 She is the cook of Hardwick House and was in the Navy as a sailor.
 She is rumored to have a tattoo of a sailor on her thigh.
 Later on, Molly hypnotizes her to develop a passion for Italian cooking and the country of Italy.
 Molly also hypnotizes Edna to favor Molly and cook good food for all the orphans except Mrs. Adderstone, Hazel Hackersly, and Hazel's friends, who are served painfully spicy food.

 Minor characters

 Davina Nuttel

 Davina Nuttel is a spoiled, not particularly pretty, child star whose lead part in Stars on Mars was stolen by Molly.
-She has dirty blond hair, blue eyes, and a weak ability to hypnotize to get what she wants; however, she is 't conscious of this.
+She has dirty blond hair, blue eyes, and a weak ability to hypnotize to get what she wants; however, she isn't conscious of this.
 After Molly left New York, Davina got her part back.
 In book two, she was kidnapped by Primo Cell.

 Mrs. Trinklebury

 Mrs. Trinklebury is a kind, stuttering old widow from the village of Hardwick.
-She raised Molly and Rocky when they were babies, but after they were out of diapers, she only came once a week to do the cleaning and laundry.
-However, after the Shorings Bank incident, she left the orphanage for good.
+She took care of Molly and Rocky when they were babies.
 It is also revealed that she is an orphan herself.
 In book two, she and Nockman fell in love and became engaged.